• Skip to primary navigation

 🍴 Serving suggestions

-Serve the Empire biscuits for Afternoon tea, alongside mini sausage rolls, cucumber sandwiches, and Malteser tiffin.
+Serve the Empire biscuits for afternoon tea, with mini sausage rolls, cucumber sandwiches, and Malteser tiffin.

 They're also great for birthday parties, picnics, and after-school snacks!